maxmatical/ml-cheatsheet/ML tips/general tips/README.md

 - Ranger
 - Ranger21
 - RangerAdabelief
-- Shampoo
-- SAM + optimizer
+- (Adaptive) SAM + optimizer

 For training large models when memory is an issue
 - AdaFactor (although AdamW might be better for Large LMs)
-- Shampoo
+- Distributed Shampoo
 - Novograd
 - AdaGraft
 - SM3